dh-notes/pandoc-workflow/pandoctut.md

 `My first [link](www.eff.com)`.^[When the text of the link and the address are the same it is faster to write `<www.eff.org>`]

 Finally, let's add an illustration.
-Copy an image (any small image) to your folder, and type in
+Copy an image (any small image) to your folder, and add the following somewhere in your `main.md`:

 `![image caption](your_image.jpg)`